FREQUENTLY ASKED QUESTIONS

 How much is the adoption fee?

-The adoption fee is £450.00 for each dog that is adopted from Helping Hounds.
+The adoption fee is £425.00 for each dog that is adopted from Helping Hounds.
 This includes a three point harness and slip lead that we require you to have from us as part of the adoption.

 Will you rehome to me if I already have a dog or other pets?